Here are our top surf destinations to escape the winter cold …

 A little drive around LA and Hollywood is compulsory with a stop at Venice beach where the local folklore is always fun to watch.
 The hot air current from the pacific is the reason why is doesn’t often go below 20°c even in winter.
 If you are a good surfer, you might wanna head to Trestles and Mavericks and if that’s not enough for you… Try The Wedge ,you can find this mutant wave just by Newport beach pier.
 The spot is known for its huge shore break (up to over 9 meters) and the damage it causes because that wave, my friend, doesn’t obey any law.

-One place in europe that is still nice and warm when we are freezing our bums in france : canary islands.
+One place in Europe that is still nice and warm when we are freezing our bums in France: Canary Islands.
 The spots aren’t the most renown in the world, but the surrounding and temperatures are perfect for a little getaway in winter.
 Canary islands are better known for kiteboarding and windsurfing because the winds can get really strong therefor more fun with a wing, but surfing is also there, if you know where to go.
-Expect volcanic soil like soil and desertique landscape, with empty beach with surf spot for everyone from beginners to expert.
+Expect volcanic soil like soil and desert landscape, with empty beaches with surf spots for everyone from beginners to expert.

-If you are a beginner, Fuerteventura (especially around Corralejo) will be ideal and Lanzarote is also an option if you wanna get out of your comfort zone.
+If you are a beginner, Fuerteventura (especially around Corralejo) will be ideal and Lanzarote is also a good option if you wanna get out of your comfort zone.